AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 Some users might not have purchased your subscription even after you message them about the new program.
 After waiting for a number of days, (seven in our example use case), you can decide to show paid media ads to those users, to try an nudge them into purchasing your subscription.

 Use the destinations framework in Real-Time CDP for paid media ads.
-Select one of the many available destinations to display paid media ads to your customers.
+Select one of the many available destinations to display paid media ads to your customers and activate the Paid media audience that you [created earlier](#create-audiences) to a destination of your choice.
 See an overview of available [advertising](/help/destinations/catalog/advertising/overview.md) and [social](/help/destinations/catalog/social/overview.md) destinations.
 Browse all available destinations in the destinations catalog.

 As part of the activation process, the destination also checks for customer consent.